Satanaelcode/pands-problem-sheet/README.md

 **This program receives any number and returns its square root using the Newman method**

+The square_root() function takes a number as an input, sets a level of accuracy for the approximation, assigns the input number to a variable k, and initializes an initial guess for the square root to be half the input number.

 #                        Es.py

 **this program open a text file reads it and count the number of letter 'e' contained in the text**